Sebaceous hyperplasia causes small bumps to appear on the skin when sebaceous glands become enlarged.

-Some people find that regularly washing with a cleanser containing salicylic acid can help dry oily skin and prevent clogged glands.
+Some people may find that regularly washing the skin with a cleanser containing salicylic acid can help dry-oily skin and prevent clogged glands.

-Bumps caused by basal cell carcinoma are typically larger and may have a darker or more pronounced color than the surrounding skin.
+Bumps that are due to basal cell carcinoma are typically larger and may have a darker or more pronounced color than the surrounding skin.

-If a doctor is uncertain about a diagnosis, they will usually take a sample and send it to a lab for testing.
+If a doctor is uncertain about a diagnosis, they will usually take a sample and send it to a laboratory for testing.

 There is no way to prevent sebaceous hyperplasia.
-However, a person may be able to reduce the appearance of their sebaceous glands.
+However, a person may be able to reduce the appearance of any bumps that appear.

 Sebaceous hyperplasia predominantly occurs in older adult males.
 The activity of sebaceous glands is affected by hormone levels and age.
-As a result, hyperplasia can occur without outside influence.
+As a result, this condition can occur without outside influence.

-Increased exposure to UV rays and a person’s genetic history may increase the risk of developing the condition.
+Increased exposure to UV rays and a person’s genetic history may increase their risk of developing the condition.
 However, scientists have not proven that these factors directly cause sebaceous hyperplasia.

-Sebaceous hyperplasia presents as small red bumps on the skin and is harmless.
+Sebaceous hyperplasia presents as small, inflamed bumps on the skin.
+It is typically harmless.
 A buildup of oil and subsequent inflammation of sebaceous glands causes the condition.

-Because the bumps may be unsightly or embarrassing, and some people may wish to reduce their appearance or get rid of them completely.
+Because the bumps may be unsightly or embarrassing, some individuals may wish to reduce the appearance of these bumps or get rid of them completely.

-Home treatments can sometimes help diminish bumps or prevent them from developing, but only medical intervention can remove them.
+Home treatments can sometimes help diminish bumps or prevent them from developing, but only medical interventions can remove them.